Stress Less for the Holidays

 Want to keep productivity and employee spirits positive during the holidays?
 Are you looking for ways to relieve holiday-related stress?
 You can start by not causing stress.
 As an employer, you control many of the variables that create holiday season stress for people.

+Almost everyone wants to make extra money for the holidays, but excessive overtime hours and working on paid holidays lowers employee morale.
 Losing weekends needed to prepare for the holidays causes even more negative feelings.

 Short deadlines for important projects and pressure to reach end-of-year-goals can add additional stress to the holidays.
 Even simple, fun events, such as purchasing a Secret Santa present or baking for a cookie exchange, can add to holiday stress; they create just one more thing to do.